EDU 921 Effective Video Production

 This course is for classroom educators who want to be able to infuse video in their classroom.
 This class is designed for those teachers who want to engage their students in a dynamic new way by creating video content, teachers who want to learn more about what to do with their current video footage, and teachers who want to challenge themselves and their students to take their lessons to the next level.

 As part of your tuition, a GoPro Hero7 Silver will be included!
 We think it is important for you to have the tools you need in order to return to your classroom, fully ready to implement all you have learned in this course.

 *Participants in the online version of this course will have several mandatory, synchronous, video conference sessions.
 The dates and times are listed on each course registration page.

 See what other educators are saying about this course

-I am using things that I learned already.B.W., Elementary Teacher
+I am very pleased with the content that I learned and can use in my classroomA.K., Elementary Teacher

 This course forced me to step out of my comfort zone and learn new ways to supplement and enhance my instruction.M.S., Reading Specialist